zynksoftware/Zynk-Workflow/_docs/Magento-V1-Connector/Uploading-Credit-Memos-to-Magento.md

 ---
 slug: uploading-credit-memos-to-magento
-title: Uploading Credit Memos to Magento
+title: Importing Credit Memos to Magento
 ---
 This task will create new credit memos for existing orders in Magento.
 The order must have already been invoiced.
 The task does not support updating existing credit memos.